Pros and cons of sharing a seller home inspection with buyers

 Advantages for the seller:

 Fewer home inspectors trampling through the seller's home.
 In a hot real estate market, with low inventories and desperate home buyers, a home that is priced and prepared properly will usually attract multiple offers.
 A few of those buyers will want to pre-inspect the home before submitting their offer.
-The buyers want to waive the inspection to make their offer more competitive in a multiple offer situation.
+The buyers want to waive the inspection to make their offer more competitive in a multiple-offer situation.

-I have been at a few Seattle home inspections and there are 3 other inspections taking place at the same time.
+I have been to a few Seattle home inspections and there are 3 other inspections taking place at the same time.
 It's a win-win for home inspectors because they get paid regardless of whether the buyer gets the home or not.
 So you can have 6 pre-inspections on a home but only one of those buyers is getting the home.

 Although, as a seller, it's nice to know that your home is so appealing, you might be cringing at the prospect of all those inspectors poking at your beloved home, particularly if you own an older home.
 The thought of multiple people walking on your roof, running cameras down that 80-year-old clay pipe sewer line and the potential for damage is not very appealing.
 By providing a seller inspection report you will probably reduce the number of buyers who will want to do their own inspection.

-Will likely increase the number offers you get.
+Will likely increase the number of offers you get.
 It's a bit like poker.
 If someone doesn't raise the pot, everyone will stay in the game because it doesn't cost them any money to get another card and improve their chances of winning the hand.

 When a seller provides a home inspection report, buyers who might have been scared off by being aware of other buyers doing their own pre-inspections will think: "Hey I've got nothing to lose and might as well make an offer anyway".
 Won't cost me anything to play!"

 When the seller gets more offers, and buyers are aware of all those offers being submitted, it will usually force the serious buyers to increase how much they are willing to pay for the home.
-The listing agent will leverage those offers to get the best and offer possible.
+The listing agent will leverage those offers to get the best offer possible.
 And remember, the highest offer is not always the best offer.

 Increases the likelihood that a buyer will agree to buy the home as-is.
 By providing a seller pre-inspection report, it increases the probability that a buyer will remove the inspection contingency from their offer.
-This means that the buyer agrees to buy the home as-is, will not ask for repairs and will not be allowed to do an inspection after mutual acceptance.
+This means that the buyer agrees to buy the home as-is, will not ask for repairs, and will not be allowed to do an inspection after mutual acceptance.

 Might help remove a buyer's number 1 way of getting out of the contract.
 If a buyer's offer is contingent on an inspection of the home after mutual acceptance, the sellers will be on tender hooks waiting for the results of that inspection.
 Will the buyers ask for repairs or a price drop or both?